-All schools within the 2012 bond program are going to be rebuilt to the same level of quality.
+All schools within the 2012 bond program will be rebuilt to the same level of quality.
 There are several variables that may affect the total budgeted cost for each school, such as:

 - Differences in the student capacity planned for each site.
 Larger schools with more students require more classrooms, which require larger budgets to build.

 - Differences in instructional programs.
 Career and Technical Education programs, for example, require more space than regular classrooms.